Maja blanca

 Maja blanca ([ˈmaha ˈblaŋka]) is a Filipino dessert with a gelatin-like consistency made primarily from coconut milk.
 Also known as coconut pudding, it is usually served during fiestas and during the holidays, especially Christmas.

 Description

 Maja blanca has the consistency of thick gelatine and a delicate flavor, and is creamy white in color.

 Etymology and history

 The dessert is the local Filipino adaptation of the Spanish dish manjar blanco (blancmange, literally "white delicacy"), but it has become distinct in that it uses very different ingredients, like coconut milk instead of milk or almond milk.
 The dish was most popular in Luzon, especially in Tagalog, Kapampangan, Pangasinense, and Ilocano cuisine.
 But it was also popular in the south, especially among Chavacano-speaking Zamboangueños.

-Maja blanca is also known as dudul in Ilocano; as well as maja blanca con maíz, maja maíz, or maja blanca maíz when corn kernels are used in the preparation (maíz is Spanish for corn).
+Maja blanca is also known as dudul in Ilocano which reflects its Austronesian origin dodol; as well as maja blanca con maíz, maja maíz, or maja blanca maíz when corn kernels are used in the preparation (maíz is Spanish for corn).